plandex-ai/plandex/docs/docs/core-concepts/branches.md

 ## Switching Branches

-To switch to a different branch, use the `plandex checkout` command:
+To switch to a different branch, also use the `plandex checkout` command:

 ```bash
 plandex checkout existing-branch